waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

     "HyperParameterTuningJobObjective": {"MetricName": "validation:auc", "Type": "Maximize"}, }
 ```
-Specify the XGBoost algorithm for subsequent tuning
+## Specify the XGBoost algorithm
+I retrieved the latest XGBoost image from SageMaker and set up the paths for the training and validation data.
 ```python3
 from sagemaker.image_uris import retrieve
 # Use XGBoost algorithm for training